Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 Whether you plan your trip today or in July, there will always be something exciting to do in Portland.

-Independence Day celebrations open the July events season in Portland, followed by Waterfront Blues Festival, rocking the city for five days straight!
+Independence Day celebrations open the July events season in Portland, followed by the Waterfront Blues Festival, rocking the city for five days straight!

 Next, the Cathedral Park Jazz Festival will continue the celebration by promoting good music in the town.